kotlin-orm/ktorm/docs/source/en/sequence-aggregation.md

 # Sequence Aggregation

-The entity sequence APIs not only allow us to obtain entities from databases just like using `kotlin.sequences.Sequence`, but they also provide rich support for aggregations, so we can conveniently count the columns, sum them, or calculate their averages, etc.
+The entity sequence APIs not only allow us to obtain entities from databases just like using `kotlin.sequences`, but they also provide rich support for aggregations, so we can conveniently count the columns, sum them, or calculate their averages, etc.

 > Note: entity sequence APIs are only available since Ktorm version 2.0.